2024 FIFA U-20 Women's World Cup

 The 2024 FIFA U-20 Women's World Cup (Copa Mundial Femenina Sub-20 de la FIFA Colombia 2024) was the 11th edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 women's national teams of the member associations of FIFA.
 The tournament was expanded by FIFA to feature 24 teams instead of 16.

 The tournament was hosted by Colombia from 31 August to 22 September 2024.
 It was the third time that Colombia hosted a FIFA tournament, after the 2011 FIFA U-20 World Cup and the 2016 FIFA Futsal World Cup.
 This was also the first time that Colombia hosted a FIFA women's tournament.

 Spain were the defending champions.
 In addition, Spain held all three Women's World Cups (senior, U-20 and U-17) at the time of the tournament.
 They were eliminated in the quarter-finals by Japan, whom they faced in the two previous finals.

+North Korea won a joint-record third title, defeating Japan in the final.